Myall Creek massacre: Second trial

 On 5 December, all of the defendants were sentenced to death by hanging.
 At sentencing, Justice Burton gave a speech.
-A reporter present summarized what Burton, who teared up as he spoke, said.This is not a case where any provocation has been given, which might have been pleaded in excuse for the deed…
+A reporter present summarized what Burton, who teared up as he spoke, said.This is not a case where any provocation has been given, which might have been pleaded in excuse for the deed...

-The murder was not confined to one man, but extended to many, including men, women, children, and babies hanging at their mothers’ breasts, in numbers not less than 30 human souls — slaughtered in cool blood.
+The murder was not confined to one man, but extended to many, including men, women, children, and babies hanging at their mothers' breasts, in numbers not less than 30 human souls — slaughtered in cool blood.
 This massacre was committed upon a poor defenceless tribe of Blacks, dragged away from their fires at which they were seated, resting secure in the protection of one of the prisoners.
 Unsuspecting harm, they were surrounded by a body of horsemen, 12 or 13 in number, from whom they fled to the hut, which provided the mesh of destruction.
 In that hut the prisoners, unmoved by the tears, groans, and sighs, bound them with cords — fathers, mothers, and children indiscriminately – and carried them away to a short distance, when the scene of slaughter commenced, and stopped not until all were exterminated, with the exception of one woman.

 I do not mention these circumstances to add to the agony of that moment, but to portray to those standing around the horrors which attended this merciless proceeding, in order, if possible, to avert similar consequences hereafter.

 It appears that extraordinary pains have been taken by the prisoners, or by some persons deeply interested in the concealment of their crime, to prevent the murder from coming to light.
 But, it has pleased Almighty God to conduct a person to that heap of human remains, to be a witness of the scene, before the heap was taken away bit by bit, as it evidently had been, to remove every vestige of the murder.

 The crime was, however, committed in the sight of God, and the blood of the victims cries for vengeance.The sentence was ratified by the Executive Council of New South Wales on 7 December.
 Governor Gipps later reported that no mitigating circumstances could be shown for any of the defendants, and it could not be said that any of the men were more or less guilty than the rest.

 As the execution date for the convicts drew closer, public outrage over the trials increased.
 Editorials in The Sydney Morning Herald openly advocated genocide.
-One writer claimed that the executions would be "nothing short of legal murder", and if carried out would "incite an actual war of extermination" against the natives.
+One writer claimed that the executions would be "nothing short of legal murder" and would "incite an actual war of extermination" against the natives if carried out.
 The paper also attacked Gipps's sympathies for the Aboriginal people.